NadimGhaznavi/ai/pages/ai-snake-game.md

 The `asg.py` front end launches a matplatlib window that graphs out game score and average game score as the simulation runs.

 ![Screenshot of the Matplotlib Game Score Graph](/assets/images/snake/ai_metrics.png)

+## Limitations

+So what are the limits that this implementations is hitting?
+Well, the AI reaches what I call *level 1* where the length of the snake is over twice the width or height of the board.
+This is due to the strategy that the AI develops:

+The strategy that the AI develops is to circle around the endge of the board.
+Once it is lined up with the food it moves through the center, eats the food and continues until it reaches the other side of the board.
+Then it circles again.
+This algorithm fails when the snake gets too long and it hits itself.

+I found a paper, [Playing Atari with Deep Reinforcement Learning](#https://arxiv.org/pdf/1312.5602) which seems to identify and address this problem.
+Here's the first paragraph from the introduction:

+*"Learning to control agents directly from high-dimensional sensory inputs like vision and speech is one of the long-standing challenges of reinforcement learning (RL).
+Most successful RL applications that operate on these domains have relied on hand-crafted features combined with linear value functions or policy representations.
+Clearly, the performance of such systems heavily relies on the quality of the feature representation."*

+This describes the situation exactly.
+Here is what they developed:

+*"We present the first deep learning model to successfully learn control policies directly from high-dimensional sensory input using reinforcement learning.
+The model is a convolutional neural network, trained with a variant of Q-learning, whose input is raw pixels and whose output is a value function estimating future rewards."*

+Food for thought!!! :)

 ## Credits and Acknowledgements